This alphabetically sorted overview presents these current and previous female pioneers.

 The Dutchwoman from Obdam, born in 1991 or 1992, has long been a referee.
 In the Eerste Divisie (2nd division) she made her debut as assistant referee for Telstar against Jong FC Utrecht in 2020.

-Born in 1966, the Swiss was one of the first women to play in the highest professional leagues, including the Swiss Super League and the Austrian Bundesliga.
+Born in 1966, the Swiss was one of the first women to play in the highest professional leagues, including the Swiss Super League, the Austrian Bundesliga, and the Swiss Super Cup.
 She was also the first female football referee to whistle for a men’s UEFA Cup match: on 14 August 2003, the qualifying first leg between AIK Solang and Fylkir Reykjavik.
 The physiotherapist and music teacher had been a referee since 1983 and ended her career in 2008.

 Guadalupe Porras Ayuso

 At the age of 16, the 1987-born Spaniard successfully passed her refereeing exam and another 16 years later she assisted in a match for the first time in the Primera División in Spain.
 She has already written history twice: First in 2019 as Spain’s first match officials deployed in the Primera División and finally in 2020 as the first Spanish match officials in an international competition in men’s football (Europa League, LASK-Ludogoresk).

 Born in 1982, the former goalkeeper and midfielder was unable to continue her playing career due to a broken shoulder.
 However, she had also been a referee since the age of 15.
 In the meantime she has become an X-ray assistant and has been employed as a referee in the 3rd division and as assistant referee in the 2nd men’s national league since 2016.